 Investing covers a worldwide spectrum, from investing in international equities to trading forex to purchasing US treasury bonds.
 To understand the true range of offerings, StockBrokers.com has focused on all the broad investing channels down to the specific order types each broker offers.
-In the process, we compare 38 different variables.
+In the process, we compare 40 different variables.

 Starting with the US, services such as complex options trading, fixed income, and direct market routing are all very common.
 Other services, such as commission-free ETFs, are still growing in adoption by the industry.
-Just 47% offered commission-free ETFs heading into 2016, with Charles Schwab leading the way with 214 (all 214 are also available to clients of optionsXpress, which Charles Schwab owns).
+Just 44% offered commission-free ETFs heading into 2017, with Charles Schwab leading the way with 229.
 Every broker in the industry supports weekly options and only two brokers don’t yet support mini options: Firstrade and Capital One Investing.
-On the flip side, direct market routing for options, a newer variable in our Review, is only offered by 40% of the industry.
+On the flip side, direct market routing for options is only offered by 44% of the industry.

 As far as order types go, it is an industry standard to support market orders, limit orders, stop orders, and after-hours trading.
 Even more advanced order types such as trailing stops, OCO, OTO, OTOCO, and multi-contingent are all supported by well over half the industry.
 The least common order type was algo, offered by less than half the industry.
 The leader overall is Interactive Brokers, which offers clients an arsenal of 63 different order types, some of which are exclusively designed for institutional investors.

 Looking at international trading, Fidelity and Interactive Brokers are, by a wide margin, the two stand-out choices.
 Fidelity offers its clients access to trading equities in 25 countries.
 Interactive Brokers offers less equities support, in “only” 18 different countries; however, with all investment types considered, the total comes to 24 countries and over 100 market centers.
 Both brokers also make it a seamless trading experience, allowing clients to trade from their primary account.
-Charles Schwab (12 countries of equities access) requires a separate account to be opened to place trades and ETRADE shut down its Global Trading service in Q2 2015.
+Charles Schwab (12 countries of equities access) requires a separate account to be opened to place trades and ETRADE shut down its Global Trading service in 2015.